Pmpraduman/Flipkart-Data-Analytics-Project-Using-SQL/README.md

 ### ●  Identify top-performing products and detect high return/cancellation patterns.
 ### ●  Analyze traffic sources to measure marketing effectiveness.
 ### ●  Evaluate delivery performance and user retention trends.
-### ●  Drive all insights using raw SQL — without any BI tools
+### ●  Drive all insights using raw SQL — without any BI tools.

 # Dataset
 The data for this project is sourced from self-generated data